 Youth Mission Trips

 In July 2012, several members of our youth group traveled to Denver, CO to participate in a week-long program called “denUM”– that is, Denver Urban Ministries.
-They will be learning about the root causes of poverty.
+They blogged at the Mission Trip blog.

 Images from Past Mission Trips